amdelamar/pm-theme/README.md

 - This is only available for the WEB version and not the MOBILE app.
 - Some of these themes aren't always the best. **If you have any problems** you can open an [issue here](https://github.com/amdelamar/pm-theme/issues).
 - Some browsers cache CSS pages for a long time.
-If you aren't seeing the latest version, try adding a `?v=1" to the end, like this:
+If you aren't seeing the latest version, try adding a `?v=1` to the end, like this:
   ```css
   /* Force browser to grab fresh copy of CSS */
   @import url("https://amdelamar.com/pm-theme/themes/gm-theme.min.css?v=1");
   ```
-  If you're using the "unpkg.com" link, it always grabs the latest version from [npm](https://www.npmjs.com/package/pm-theme).
+  If you're using the "unpkg" or "jsdelivr" link, it always grabs the latest version from [npm](https://www.npmjs.com/package/pm-theme).
 So this isn't needed.

 ## Privacy and Performance